- Bio-Identical Hormones

 - Are all of the tests ordered covered by MSP?
 Many of the blood and imaging tests ordered will be covered by MSP.
 Dr. Hatfield also uses private labs that provide specialized “functional” tests of the endocrine organs or nutritional panels.
 These tests must be paid privately

-- Why do I need to have a saliva test to measure my hormones?
-Saliva testing is a useful way to uncover hormone imbalances in the body.
+- Why do I need to have a urine test to measure my hormones?
+Urine testing is a useful way to uncover hormone imbalances in the body.
 Blood tests measure the total hormone levels in the serum.
 This level does not necessarily reflect the “bio-available” hormone, that which is active in different tissues and cells in our bodies.
-The saliva level more closely reflects how much of a hormone reaches our tissues and this correlates well with symptoms.
-Saliva tests are convenient to collect and painless.
-They can be taken from home at any point in your cycle and at various times of day if indicated.
+The urine level more closely reflects how much of a hormone reaches our tissues and this correlates well with symptoms.

-- What hormones are measured in the saliva?
+- Which hormones are measured?
 The most common assays are for estrogen, progesterone, testosterone, DHEA and cortisol.

-- Why do I need to pay for my saliva test?
-There are more than 20 years of scientific research that tell us saliva hormone testing is an accurate and helpful means of assessing bio-available hormone levels.
+- Why do I need to pay for my urine test?
 Unfortunately, it is not a government insured test, so it must be paid privately.
 Some health care plans will cover a portion of the expense.
 Please check with your provider.
-The cost of saliva tests will depend upon which hormones are being measured.
+The cost of urine tests will depend upon which hormones are being measured.
 Our staff will be happy to assist you.

 - Will I need to repeat this test?
-Saliva hormone testing is an excellent way to monitor your response to treatment and make adjustments to dosing.
-Repeat tests may be recommended within the first year of therapy, sooner if you have ongoing symptoms.
+Urine hormone testing is an excellent way to monitor your response to treatment and make adjustments to dosing.
+Repeat tests may be recommended within the first year of therapy, or sooner if you have ongoing symptoms.

 - What is an endometrial biopsy and why do I need one?
 Any woman over the age of 40 who presents with a change in her bleeding pattern should have an endometrial biopsy.
 The endometrium is the active glandular tissue that lines the uterus.
 In some situations, the lining tissue grows excessively and this can lead to uterine cancer.
 An endometrial biopsy is done in the office during the pelvic examination.
 It usually causes mild to moderate discomfort (like a period cramp), which lasts a few seconds.
 The results are available in under 2 weeks.
 If irregular cells are identified, further investigations or treatments may be recommended.